mmagnus/rna-tools/README.md

                         edit 'A>B' to rename chain A to chain B --swap-chains SWAP_CHAINS
-                        B>A, rename A to _, then B to A, then _ to B --replace-chain REPLACE_CHAIN
+                        B>A, rename A to _, then B to A, then _ to B --set-chain SET_CHAIN
+                        set chain for all ATOM lines and TER (quite brutal function) --replace-chain REPLACE_CHAIN
                         a file PDB name with one chain that will be used to replace the chain in the original PDB file,